-To support the teaching of reading, we use reading 'VIPERS', which ensures the children cover the whole range of the KS2 reading curriculum.
+To further develop comprehension on the third and fourth day, we use 'VIPERS' questions, which ensure the children cover the whole range of the KS2 reading curriculum.
 This stands for:

 Children complete a range of differentiated tasks to develop these key skills, across a range of different genres.

-Children who require additional support are listened to reading frequently and are provided with additional reading boosters, such as Reading Detectives, 'Switch On' reading and acceleread.
+Children who require additional support are listened to reading more frequently and are provided with additional reading boosters, such as Reading Detectives, 'Switch On' reading and Acceleread.

 For further information, please contact your child's class teacher.

 Spelling at KS2

 In KS2, children also complete daily spelling sessions.
 They have the opportunity to develop their phonological knowledge from KS1, while also considering how spellings often follow patterns, and learning words which do not.

 We teach spelling through our own school scheme, which builds on prior learning from Little Wandle and the year group word lists.
 It involves games and low-stakes tests, to ensure children have a secure knowledge of key spellings.
 We also ensure the children are taught what the words mean and link this to our spelling toolkit..